seahorn/crab/README.md

 requirements are:

 - C++ compiler supporting c++11
+- Boost
-- Boost and GMP
+- GMP

-To include Crab in your application you just need to include the corresponding C++ header files located at the `include` directory and make sure that you link your application with the Crab libraries (`lib` directory).
-This repository contains a `CMakeLists.txt` that you can adapt for your own needs.

-The `tests` directory contains many examples of how to build CFGs and compute invariants using different abstract domains.
-To install all the tests via `CMake` type:
+- MPFR (if `-DUSE_APRON=ON`)

+In linux, you can install requirements typing the commands:

+	sudo apt-get install libboost-all-dev libboost-program-options-dev
+    sudo apt-get install libgmp-dev
+    sudo apt-get install libmpfr-dev

+To install Crab, type:

 	mkdir build && cd build
-    cmake -DENABLE_TESTS=ON -DCMAKE_INSTALL_PREFIX=run ../
+    cmake -DCMAKE_INSTALL_PREFIX=_DIR_ ../
     cmake --build . --target install

+To include Crab in your application you just need to include the corresponding C++ header files located at the `_DIR_/include` directory and make sure that you link your application with the Crab libraries (`_DIR_/lib` directory).

 The Boxes and Apron domains require third-party libraries.
 To avoid the burden to users who are not interested in those domains, the